 Maurice Horsburgh was an entertainer on the ship in the seventies and used to take part in lunchtime and evening shows in the Main Lounge and the Smoke Bar (i.e. Let's

 have a Nightcap with Mo).
-He is now living in Queensland, Australia on the Gold Coast.
-Mo is also a member of the Queensland Accordion Club:
+He had been living in Queensland, Australia for the past 30 years.
+Mo was also a member of the Queensland Accordion Club.

 Home. | History. | Maritime Links. | Tv Documentary. | Chandris. | Memorabilia.